amclain/amx-lib-volume/README.md

 ### Conventions

-"VOL_" prefixes all library constants, and "vol" prefixes all library functions (without quotes). "volArray" prefixes any functions that operate on an array of structure "volume".
+`VOL_` prefixes all library constants, and `vol` prefixes all library functions. `volArray` prefixes any functions that operate on an array of structure `volume`.

 Constants are snake case (underscores separate words) with all uppercase letters.